MOJACAR, ALMERIA – HOW TO GET THERE AND WHAT TO DO

 Each way fares are ¢19.99 for Almeria, ¢32.99 for Alicante, and ¢32.99 for Murcia.

-Taxi fares (each way) range from around ¢100 from Almeria and ¢260 from Alicante.
+Prefer a taxi?
+Taxi fares (each way) are around ¢100 from Almeria, ¢260 from Alicante and ¢160 from Murcia.

 Mojacar Pueblo – being with the locals

-Mojacar Pueblo, also known as old town Mojacar, is perched up high in the hills, 175 meters above sea level.
 It looks like a rather fabulous multi-layer wedding cake.
-Gorgeous white-washed buildings in cobbled and winding narrow streets reflect its Moorish history.
+Gorgeous whitewashed buildings in cobbled and winding narrow streets reflect its Moorish history.
 Suffice to say it’s very pretty.

 Mojacar Pueblo Almeria